nwg-piotr/nwg-dock/README.md

   -debug
     	turn on debug messages
   -f	take Full screen width/height
+  -g string
-  -hd int
+    	quote-delimited, space-separated app_id list to iGnore in the dock -hd int
     	Hotspot Delay [ms]; the smaller, the faster mouse pointer needs to enter hotspot for the dock to appear; set 0 to disable (default 20)
   -i int